Mental Abuse in Nursing Homes

 Has someone you love been the victim of mental abuse in a nursing home?
-You need the Augusta nursing home attorneys of Chris Hudson Law Group to help you pursue justice against the wrongdoer.
+Call Chris Hudson Law Group to help you pursue justice against the wrongdoer.

-Mental or emotional abuse at a nursing home occurs when a caregiver at a nursing facility causes a resident fear, anguish, mental pain, or distress.
+Emotionals or mental abuse in a nursing home occurs when a caregiver at a nursing facility causes a resident fear, anguish, mental pain, or distress.
 Mental abuse can come in many forms and can be much harder to spot than physical abuse due to the lack of outward signs.

-If you or someone you love has been victimized by mental abuse at a nursing home, you don’t have to handle the problem alone.
+If someone you love has been victimized by mental abuse at a nursing home, you don’t have to handle the problem alone.
 There are people who can help.
-An attorney with experience dealing with insurance claims concerning nursing home abuse or negligence can help you and your family get the compensation you need to move on.
+An attorney experienced in dealing with insurance claims and lawsuits concerning nursing home abuse or negligence can help you and your family get the compensation you need to move on.

-Contact Chris Hudson Law Group at 706-863-6600 today for a free consultation.
-We’ll discuss how we can help you get money to cover medical bills or compensate for pain and suffering.
+Contact Chris Hudson Law Group today at (706) 863-6600 or fill in our contact form to set up a free consultation.
+We’ll discuss how we can help you get justice and the money you need to cover additional medical or caregiver bills as well as compensate for pain and suffering.

 Mental, psychological, and emotional abuse are far more common than physical abuse in care facilities because they are easier to inflict, hard to detect, and harder to prove.
 According to a study conducted by the World Health Organization in 2020, one out of three caregivers at a nursing facility admitted to emotionally abusing a resident.